tris203/precognition.nvim/CONTRIBUTING.md

 ### Add tests

 Tests should be added to cover any changes or new features.
-These can be found in the `spec` folder.
+These can be found in the `tests` folder.
 To run the tests, [Make](https://www.gnu.org/software/make/) is required.
 Run `make test` from the repository root.

 ### Format code